Last Updated: September 28th, 2020

 We may provide other online interfaces not covered by this Notice.
-If you visit or access your services from one of these sites, please review the online privacy practices of that site to understand how your online information may be collected, used and shared.
+If you visit or access your services from one of these sites, please review that site’s online privacy practices to understand how your online information may be collected, used, and shared.

 Protected Health Information: For information on how Company handles your Protected Health Information, please visit the Company’s Notice of Privacy Practices Section Below.

 By reading this Notice, you will learn how we use any personal information we collect about you when using the website.
 This includes:

 - How we collect personal information